fanjumeng/TransTag/README.md

 - **TransTag_alignmentFree.sh**

-This is a pre-processing script that takes in the raw sequencing reads fastq.gz file (first read R1 file for paired-end reads), extracts chimeric reads that contain Tol2 sequences, trim offs Tn5 adapter and Tol2 sequences, and outputs the remaining flanking sequences. <br/>
+This is a pre-processing script that takes in the raw sequencing reads fastq.gz file (first read R1 file for paired-end reads), extracts chimeric reads that contain Tol2 sequences, trim offs Tn5 adapter and Tol2 sequences, and outputs the remaining flanking sequences.
-The output flanking sequence file then can be uploaded to the online Shiny app https://menglab.shinyapps.io/transtag_alignmentfree/ for further processing. <br/>
+The output flanking sequence file then can be uploaded to the online Shiny app https://menglab.shinyapps.io/transtag_alignmentfree/ for further processing.
 Alternatively, you can run TransTag_alignmentFree.ShinyApp.R on your own computers and upload the output file. <br/>
-<ins>Input</ins>: sample.fastq.gz <br/>
+Input: ```sample.fastq.gz``` <br/>
-<ins>Ouput</ins>: sample.flankingSequences.txt <br/>
+<ins>Ouput</ins>: ```sample.flankingSequences.txt``` <br/>
 <ins>Example usage</ins>: ```bash TransTag_alignmentFree.sh sample.fastq.gz``` <br/>